Read why I think the term Human Resources (HR) is out of date and out of touch

 Remember a time when you were really enthusiastic about a task (actively involved) and another when you didn’t offer an idea at a meeting (passive performance)?
 In Kahn’s view you were playing your role to varying degrees - physically, cognitively and emotionally.

-When we care and feel cared for then we are likely to go the extra mile.
-In business parlance this is termed “employee engagement” - another machine word.
+When we care and feel cared for, we are likely to go the extra mile.
+In business parlance this is termed “employee engagement” (another machine-like word).

-However, although this term sounds one-sided it results from actions and activities on the side of the organisation.
+However, although this term sounds like it is employee led, it results from actions and activities on the side of the organisation.
 Organisational commitment influences employee commitment (Donald et al, 2005).
 Where the relationship between employer and employee is reciprocal both give, benefit and grow (Sorenson, 2013).

 And just like any other human relationship it comes down to satisfying needs.